CommunitySolidServer/CommunitySolidServer/documentation/markdown/features.md

 The server keeps track of the pod owners, which is a list of WebIDs which have full control access over all resources contained within.
-Owners can be added and removed from a pod
+Owners can be added to and removed from a pod.

-Pod URLs can be minted in two different formats: subdomain, `http://pod.example.com/`, or suffix, `http://example.com/pod/`.
+Pod URLs can be minted as either subdomain, `http://pod.example.com/`, or suffix, `http://example.com/pod/`.

 When starting the server, a configuration file can be provided